FAFSA (Free Application for Federal Student Aid)

 You are encouraged to complete your FAFSA online.
-Students are able to apply for and receive a PIN (or FSA ID - please see above for details) when completing a FAFSA on the Web or when applying for a PIN on the Department’s PIN website.
-First-time PIN applicants will instantly receive a conditional PIN that will allow them to electronically sign their FAFSA on the Web.
-The conditional PIN can only be used to sign the original application that students are completing at the time they applied for the PIN.
-After receiving the PIN, applicants will be able to change the PIN to a number that is meaningful to them.
+Students are able to create an FSA ID when completing a FAFSA on the Web.
 Please refer to the FAFSA website for additional information.
-This process is dramatically quicker than sending in the paper FAFSA.
-A PIN is not required to fill out and submit a FAFSA, but it is the fastest way to sign your application.
-If you prefer to sign by paper, you must print out and send the government a signed Signature Page immediately upon completing the online application.
-A PIN will still be sent to you for future convenience once your application is processed.
+This online process is dramatically quicker than sending in the paper FAFSA.
+An FSA ID is the fastest way to complete and sign your FAFSA.
 Students are able to obtain a paper FAFSA by calling the Federal Student Aid Information Center (FSAIC) at 800-433-3243.
 Once the completed paper FAFSA form is submitted, processing takes about four weeks.
 The paper form requires the Federal School Code for Columbia University, which is 002707.

 For graduate students, parental information is not used in determining eligibility for federal funding.
 Therefore, you do not need to include your parental information on the FAFSA, even if you are applying for a grant.